 Poison Ivy: Poison ivy also acknowledged as Rhus Dermatitis is a type of contact.
 Dermatitis in which the irritant is urushiol which is a kind of resin found in the Anacardiaceae family’s plants and the Rhus genus.

 Must Read: Burn Extra 335 Calories/Day to Drop 14kg

-Eczema: Most common condition of eczema is Atopic dermatitis.
+Eczema: The most common condition of eczema is Atopic dermatitis.
 It either occurs during infancy or in adulthood.
 The skin is inflamed highly.
 Other types of eczema are – allergic contact, contact eczema, eczema, dyshidriotic eczema, neurodermatitis, nummular eczema, seborrheic eczema.

 How to use this Video to Cure Skin Itching?

 Watch this video minimum of twice a day until you will get a complete cure.
 You can watch more than twice a day.
 Once you feel fully cured then use twice a week as follow-up doses.